-Farmed animals are denied even the most basic form of consciousness: that of sentience, their lives are utterly erased so that their bodies can be manufactured into "meat", or ravaged for eggs and dairy products.
-Female farmed animals, are condemed to a lifetime of physical and emotional violence for their milk and eggs before they are considered "spent" and sent to slaughter.
+Farmed animals are denied even the most basic form of consciousness; that of sentience, their lives are utterly controlled and erased so that their bodies can be manufactured into "meat".
+Female farmed animals are condemned to a lifetime of physical and emotional violence for their milk and eggs before they are considered "spent" and sent to slaughter.

 My first woodcut was pasted on an abandoned abattoir wall where great numbers of animals were slaughtered around the turn of the 20th century.
-Tracing slaughterhouse history in Brooklyn is difficult; so I asked an elderly man that has lived in the area all of his life if he knew the whereabouts of some of the first industrial-sized slaughterhouses of East Williamsburg, Brooklyn.
-He told me about several that existed not far from my studio along Johnson Avenue and I managed to dig up an undetailed map of a section of Bushwick that notated the location of five old slaughterhouses.
-So my first sow pasting was on the wall of a once 1910’s-50’s abattoir.
+Tracing industrial slaughterhouse history in Brooklyn is difficult, gentrification and urban renewal transform these sites into new forms of capital.
+Through research, I was able to dig up an undetailed map of a section of Bushwick that notated the location of five old slaughterhouses.
+So my first sow was pasted on the wall of a once 1910’s-50’s abattoir.

-Since then I’ve come to the idea that these woodcuts should be pasted on the present day “live poultry” slaughterhouses that exist around my neighborhood and further out in Queens.
-The My Body is Mine project has grown from a historically sad and forgotten place to one that I feel viscerally, their voices clearly heard as I paste.
+Since then I’ve come to the idea that these woodcuts should be pasted on or near the present day “live poultry” slaughterhouses that exist around my neighborhood and further out in Queens.
+My Body is Mine has grown from a historically sad and forgotten place to one that I feel viscerally, their voices clearly heard as I paste.
 I ponder the question posed by a fellow artist, who quotes Judith Butler, "what makes for a grievable life?"
 My intention is to acknowledge the beingness and presence of each inmate.
 It is an insufficient protest, one that can never set them free, each of them will die violently because their bodies are viewed as consumable.
 I do it as a way of bearing witness to their anonymous suffering, their innocence, and their death.
 Each time I paste a woodcut on an outside wall I take a picture.
 Within days the woodcut has been shredded off.
-I don’t know how many people take notice of the woodcuts, and if they do, do they think about the message?

 My Body Is Mine